ayonaalex/cineSearch/README.md

 1. **Home Page**

-   - Home component is effectively set up to fetch data on the server such as Recommendations,topMovies and latest movies.
+   - Homepage component is effectively set up to fetch data on the server such as Recommendations,topMovies and latest movies.

 2. **Search Movies**